T

 restaurant

-Dine with unparalleled views at the top of Grouse Mountain.
-This restaurant offers a fine dining experience with a menu featuring Pacific Northwest cuisine.
+Dine with unparalleled views at this mountaintop restaurant.
+The Observatory offers a fine dining experience with a menu focusing on Pacific Northwest cuisine.

 1. Morning